OpenDRR/opendrr-api/README.md

 > NOTE: a sample configuration is provided in `configuration/local.config.yml`

-Install and start PygeoAPI on localhost
+Install and start pygeoapi on localhost

     $ . deploy-pygeoapi.sh